ZeeWanderer/stable-diffusion-webui-models/README.md

 }
 ```

-- `sourceDirectory`: The directory where the source models are located.
+- `sourceDirectory`: The location of the source models.
-- `targetDirectories`: An array of target directories where hardlinks will be created.
+- `targetDirectories`: An array defining where hardlinks should be created.
-  - `Path`: The path to the target directory.
+  - `Path`: The path of the target directory.
-  - `Mappings`: A hashtable that maps subdirectory names in the source directory to new names in the target directory.
-If a subdirectory should be skipped, it can be mapped to `nil`.
+  - `Mappings`: A hashtable mapping subdirectory names from the source to new names in the target directory.
+A mapping value of `nil` indicates that the corresponding subdirectory should be skipped.